hashicorp/vault/website/source/docs/auth/jwt.html.md

 Note: the metadata key name "role" is reserved and may not be used for claim mappings.

-### Claim specifications and JSONPointer
+### Claim specifications and JSON Pointer

 Some parameters (e.g. `bound_claims` and `groups_claim`) are used to point to data within the JWT.
 If the desired key is at the top of level of the JWT, the name can be provided directly.
-If it is nested at a lower level, a JSONPointer may be used.
+If it is nested at a lower level, a JSON Pointer may be used.

 Assume the following JSON data to be referenced: